July 30th, 2022

-As a unique twist, you'll need to take a boat to access Fort Sumter.
-On this 40-minute boat ride, you'll learn about the history of the site.
+You'll need to take a boat to access Fort Sumter as a unique twist.
+On this 40-minute boat ride, you'll learn about the site's history.
 And upon arrival, you'll have another 40 minutes to wander around.

 Mount Pleasant and Charleston are home to some of South Carolina's best restaurants.
 Indulge in local favorites like shrimp and grits.
 Be sure to put an oyster roast on your list of foods to try.

 Other southern delicacies include Frogmore stew, mac and cheese, and barbecue.
 Know that South Carolina's version of barbecue sauce may favor mustard.
 But when you head into any barbecue joint, you'll usually find a selection of sauces.

 Do you enjoy fresh oysters?
 Then the Lowcountry Oyster Festival will satisfy your cravings.
 Participate in the oyster eating competition or wander and shuck some oysters!

 If you're looking for a fine dining experience, try the pork chops at Langdon's Restaurant and Wine Bar.
 Graze and the Long Island Cafe are other local favorites.
 Fresh scallops and catfish will make for a delightful dinner.